diantyapitaloka/Sentiment-Analysis/README.md

 - Validation Using Robust Performance Metrics In addition to achieving the required accuracy, the model must be evaluated using a confusion matrix to visualize errors across positive, negative, and neutral labels.
 Detailed metrics such as Precision, Recall, and the F1-Score must be reported to verify that the 85% accuracy target is consistent across all classes.

 ## 🧊🏺🍸 Submission 🍸🏺🧊
-The submission consists of developing and evaluating a deep learning–based classification system that fulfills the following criteria:
+The submission consists of developing and evaluating a deep learning–based classification system that to fulfills the following criteria:

 1. Using deep learning algorithms.
 2. Accuracy on training set and testing set above 92%.